 Instructors who wish to use ResponseWare for mobile devices should email email@example.com for a complimentary account.
 Keep in mind that the classroom must have enough wireless connectivity to support all the students.

 Students can purchase a ResponseWare license from the student store at https://store.turningtechnologies.com/.
 Enter the school code acHu to receive the NW discounted pricing.
-After purchasing the student will receive an email with the instructions to create their account at www.rwpoll.com.
-Once the account is created, the are provided with a virtual device ID which can be registered in the Learning Management System.
+After purchasing the license, the student will receive an email with instructions to create an account.
+Once the account is created, they are provided with a virtual device ID which can be registered in the Learning Management System.